Last updated: ‘Tis the season: A Black Friday e-commerce checklist

 Expect an influx of customer service queries on Black Friday and Cyber Monday.

-7. Performance of 3rd party systems
+7. Performance of third-party systems

-You can spend a lot of time ensuring your web platform can perform well under load, only for it to be crippled by a critical 3rd party service that can’t cope.
+During the Black Friday period, these services are under a lot of pressure, and I’ve seen them take down big websites.
+You can spend a lot of time ensuring your web platform can perform well under load, only for it to be crippled by a critical third-party service that can’t cope.

-Ideally you will de-couple your platform from these services so that your website can still function when they’re down.
+It’s best to decouple your platform from these services so that your website can still function when they’re down.
 However, this may not be possible.

 8. Competition